rust-lang/rust-forge/src/release/process.md

 ## Release day (Thursday)

 Decide on a time to do the release.
-Let Mara know of the time, so that she can be ready to post the release on the project's social media channels.
+Let the Social Media coordinator (currently Mara) know of the time, so that she can be ready to post the release on the project's social media channels.

 As of September 2024 a release takes between 75 and 90 minutes to complete, so start the release process earlier enough to hit the time you planned.